-Therefore, seniors with traditional supplemental (Medigap) plans that fill the holes in Parts A and B will have limited choices and might need to identity alternatives.
+Therefore, seniors with traditional supplemental (Medigap) plans that fill the holes in Parts A and B will have limited choices and might need to identify alternatives.

 However, seniors with Advantage plans (Part C) will have more options and a particular place to look because these designs often (not always) include limited dental benefits.

 Dentists Accepting Medicare Part C (Advantage)